JuliaRobotics/Caesar.jl/docs/src/index.md

 [Caesar.jl](http://www.github.com/JuliaRobotics/Caesar.jl) is the "umbrella" framework that depends on and supports various dedicated purpose packages.

-> **Why Julia**: The implementation language of choice is Julia, for a wide variety of reasons such as agile development along side modern, high speed, type safe, multi-processor, JIT-dynamic, cross compiling (gcc and clang) and cross-platform technologies.
+> **Why Julia**: The implementation language of choice is Julia ([but not limited to](http://www.juliarobotics.org/Caesar.jl/latest/concepts/multilang/)), for a wide variety of reasons such as agile development along side modern, high speed, type safe, multi-processor, JIT-dynamic, cross compiling (gcc and clang) and cross-platform technologies -- also see [JuliaCon2018 highlights video](https://www.youtube.com/watch?v=baR02tlea5Y).
 Julia can be thought of as either {C+, Mex (done right), or a Fortran replacement}.
 The Caesar.jl project is expressly focussed on making this algorithmic code available to C/C++/C#/Python/Java/JS/ applications through a variety of interfaces described below.
 Please open issues or get in touch for more information about interops.

 ### Caesar Core Packages
 Critically, this package can operate in the conventional SLAM manner, using local memory (dictionaries), or alternatively distribute around a persisted `FactorGraph` through a graph database using [CloudGraphs.jl](https://github.com/GearsAD/CloudGraphs.jl.git), as [discussed in literature here](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf) [2].
 A variety of plotting, 3D visualization, serialization, LCM middleware, and analysis tools come standard.
 Please see internal packages, Robot Motion Estimate [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) and back-end solver [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl).